 What Does MVP Mean in Software Development?

-A Minimum Viable Product (MVP) is a simple version of a software product that only has the core features to satisfy early users and validate a new idea.
+A Minimum Viable Product (MVP) is a simple version of a software product that only has the core features to satisfy early users and validate a new idea before investing in full-scale developmen.
 It is used to test assumptions, gather feedback, and iterate quickly.
-Thus, MVPs can prevent large investment in full-scale development before understanding user demands.

 Designed by Eric Ries using his Lean Startup approach, an MVP stresses learning and adaptation based on actual experience.
 Teams release the most important features to observe user reaction instead than creating a whole product up front.
 This feedback loop guarantees that next development meets user expectations, helping to improve the product and lower risk.